-NMC (Number of Milleable canes):
+NMC (Number of Mille able canes):

-Comparison of data on number of milleable canes (Table 2) have shown variation in number of milleable canes due to different planting geometry and different ages of seedlings used.
-30 days old age seedling with 150 x 30 cm spacing recorded significant number of milleable canes compared to other ages of seedlings it was followed by 45 days old seedling and 60 days seedlings.
-Natarajan (2011) observed that tillering under conventional system is very low, the milleable canes resulting more from transplanting of cane seedlings.
-A sugarcane clump comprises of several cane stalks arising from subsurface sprouting of the underground buds in the form of tillers which develop into milleable canes (Subhashisa et al., 2017).
-Bhullar et al., (2008) concluded that precise planting technique is important for improving sugarcane productivity as it plays a crucial role in sustaining higher number of milleable canes.
+Comparison of data on number of mille able canes (Table 2) have shown variation in number of mille able canes due to different planting geometry and different ages of seedlings used.
+30 days old age seedling with 150 x 30 cm spacing recorded significant number of mille able canes compared to other ages of seedlings it was followed by 45 days old seedling and 60 days seedlings.
+Natarajan (2011) observed that tillering under conventional system is very low, the mille able canes resulting more from transplanting of cane seedlings.
+A sugarcane clump comprises of several cane stalks arising from subsurface sprouting of the underground buds in the form of tillers which develop into mille able canes (Subhashisa et al., 2017).
+Bhullar et al., (2008) concluded that precise planting technique is important for improving sugarcane productivity as it plays a crucial role in sustaining higher number of mille able canes.

 Table 2.
-Effect of plant geometry and different ages of seedlings on tiller count at 120 DAP and number of milleable canes in sugarcane
+Effect of plant geometry and different ages of seedlings on tiller count at 120 DAP and number of mille able canes in sugarcane